Gitbobb/artefacts.md/artefacts.md

-		"Points, Lines, Polygons, and Pixels: A Framework for Teaching & Learning Humanities through Visualization"
+		 "POINTS, LINES, POLYGONS, and PIXELS: A FRAMWORK FOR TEACHING & LEARNING HUMANITIES THROUGH VISUALIZATION"